Discrimination against atheists: United States

-Muslim-majority countries
+Other countries

 Atheists, and those accused of defection from the official religion, may be subject to discrimination and persecution in many Muslim-majority countries.
 According to the Humanists International, compared to other nations, 12 countries in Africa, 9 in Asia, and 10 in the Middle East, were given the worst rating for committing "Grave Violations".
 Atheists and religious skeptics can be executed in at least thirteen nations: Afghanistan, Iran, Brunei, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Libya, the United Arab Emirates and Yemen.

 According to the most common interpretations of Islam, Muslims are not free to change religion or become an atheist.
 Leaving Islam and thus becoming an apostate is traditionally punished by death for men and by life imprisonment for women.
 The death penalty for apostasy is apparent in a range of Islamic states, including Iran, Egypt, Pakistan, Somalia, United Arab Emirates, Qatar, Yemen and Saudi Arabia.
 Although there have been no recently reported executions in Saudi Arabia, a judge in Saudi Arabia has recently recommended that imprisoned blogger Raif Badawi go before a high court on a charge of apostasy, which would carry the death penalty upon conviction.
 While a death sentence is rare, it is common for atheists to be charged with blasphemy or inciting hatred.
 New "Arab Spring" regimes in Tunisia and Egypt have jailed several outspoken atheists.

 Since an apostate can be considered a Muslim whose beliefs cast doubt on the Divine, and/or Qur'an, claims of atheism and apostasy have been made against Muslim scholars and political opponents throughout history.
 Both fundamentalists and moderates agree that "blasphemers will not be forgiven" although they disagree on the severity of an appropriate punishment.
 In northwestern Syria in 2013 during the Syrian Civil War, jihadists beheaded and defaced a sculpture of Al-Maʿarri (973–1058 CE), one of several outspoken Arab and Persian anti-religious intellectuals who lived and taught during the Islamic Golden Age.

 Jordan requires atheists to associate themselves with a recognized religion for official identification purposes.

 In Egypt, intellectuals suspected of holding atheistic beliefs have been prosecuted by judicial and religious authorities.
 Novelist Alaa Hamad was convicted of publishing a book that contained atheistic ideas and apostasy that were considered to threaten national unity and social peace.